helich0pper/tilapia/README.md

+# Did this project to learn Python, save your eyes from the source code 💤
+Tilapia is for demonstration purposes only and not for a mass attack.
+Port forwarding is handled by Ngrok and localxpose.

 # Disclaimer
 This tool is for educational purposes only.
 Any misuse or damage caused will be solely the users responsibility.
 The templates provided are basic and are for demonstration purposes, not a real engagement. <br>